makerdao/mips/MIP45/mip45.md

 #### `Clipper` -- **buf** [ray]

 The multiplicative factor to increase the starting price of an auction.
-E.g. if the current OSM price of an asset is 1,000 and `buf = 1.2 * RAY` (20% above), then the initial price of that auction will be 1,200.
+E.g., if the current OSM price of an asset is 1,000 and `buf = 1.2 * RAY` (20% above), then the initial price of that auction will be 1,200.

 #### `Clipper` -- **calc** [address]